LSSA76/Book-of-Changes-or-I-Ching/README.md

 # Book-of-Changes-or-I-Ching

-To run the program you only need the Book_of_Changes_1.0.exe file and the inventory folder.
+To run the program you only need the Book_of_Changes_1.0.exe file and the Inventory folder.

 The Book_of_Changes.py file (Python) is the source code.